Please click here to share your news. Have a photo to share? Send it our way!

 Dale Goldsmith (MA'64, PhD'73) recently published Speaking of Dying: Recovering the Church's Voice in the Face of Death (Brazos Press, 2012), with coauthors Fred Craddock and Joy V. Goldsmith.
 The book critiques the failure of Christians to communicate healthily about dying and reminds the church of scriptural, Christological, and pastoral resources to strengthen its ministry to the dying.

-Alan L. Berger (AM'70), Raddock Family Eminent Scholar Chair for Holocaust Studies at Florida Atlanta University, is the editor of Trialogue and Terror: Judaism, Christianity, and Islam after 9/11 (Cascade Books, 2012).
+Alan L. Berger (MA'70), Raddock Family Eminent Scholar Chair for Holocaust Studies at Florida Atlanta University, is the editor of Trialogue and Terror: Judaism, Christianity, and Islam after 9/11 (Cascade Books, 2012).
 The volume addresses the promise and peril of post-9/11 interfaith dialogue.
 In fifteen essays, distinguished scholars of different faiths and divergent world views guide readers toward an informed understanding of the role of religion and the basic teachings of Judaism, Christianity, and Islam in the aftermath of the September 11 terror attacks on the United States.

 Susan A. Ross (MA'76, PhD'82), Professor and Chair of the Department of Theology at Loyola University Chicago, assumed the presidency of the Catholic Theological Society of America in June, 2012.
 Additionally, her book Anthropology: Seeking Light and Beauty was published by Liturgical press in May 2012.
 Ross also serves on the Board of Trustees of Manhattanville College, where she did her undergraduate degree.